Lived Experience

 Why Is Collaborative Creativity So Powerful in Making Change Happen?

 Social action is about taking steps to make a positive difference to our community or environment.
-Co-op Foundation has a proud tradition of supporting collaborative endeavours to make the world better for everyone.

 Let’s start with lived experience.